TanayB11/me/content/blog/antilibrary.md

 	- Finished it a long time ago, DNFed while re-reading recently.
 - *The Kite Runner* - Khaled Hosseini
 - [x] *The Three Body Problem* - Cixin Liu
-    - I rate this one ~3/5.
-The plot is quite interesting (especially towards the end), and it forces you to think about some interesting philosophical questions.
-I love heavy doses of science in my sci-fi, but the science sometimes felt absurd here.
-The pacing of the story also felt a little strange.
+    - Ok.
+The plot is quite interesting (especially towards the end), and I love heavy doses of science in my sci-fi.
+But the science sometimes felt absurd here, and the pacing/development of the story also didn't feel right.
 - *Exhalation* – Ted Chiang
 - *Don Quixote* - Miguel De Cervantes Saavedra
 - [x] *Stories of Your Life and Others* - Ted Chiang